top of page

 The ranch changed hands several times over the next sixty years.
 Once part of a 30,000-deeded acre ranch with a million acres of leased grazing rights, the property was one of the largest ranches in the Central Rockies with grazing rights all the way to the Eisenhower Tunnel.
 Our 1,100-acre spread is surrounded by hillsides filled with sage brush, mountain flowers and trails where the Ute Indians once made their camps.

-The 4 Eagle Foundation acquired the ranch in May of 2010 and have been busy with upgrades since.
-The Foundation uses the ranch to offer a unique blend of outdoor activities, focused small group time and spiritual direction to enhance the potential of families, communities, educational, governmental and non-profit organizations.
+The 4 Eagle Foundation acquired the ranch in May of 2010 and has been busy with upgrades since.
+The Foundation uses the ranch to offer a unique blend of outdoor activities, focused small group time, and spiritual direction to enhance the potential of families, communities, educational, governmental, and non-profit organizations.
 It is dedicated to developing leaders around the globe through teaching and mentoring the principles modeled by the life of Jesus of Nazareth.